linux-system-roles/firewall/README.md

 Type of ipset being defined.
 Used with `ipset`.

-For a list of available ipset types, run `firewall-cmd --get-icmp-types`, there is no method to get supported types from this role.
+For a list of available ipset types, run `firewall-cmd --get-ipset-types`, there is no method to get supported types from this role.

 ```yaml